 “If a thing is never spoken between people who know each other well, and each knows the thing well, maybe it’s not a secret. ….
 It’s a powerful thing, that ability to tell the truth when the truth is upon you, but it has another power entirely when you don’t tell it.” – Stephen Jenkinson in Die Wise – A Manifesto for Sanity and Soul

 “If you can’t say something, you can’t see it either.” – Stephen Jenkinson in Die Wise – A Manifesto for Sanity and Soul

 “Don’t fight forces – use them.” – Buckminster Fuller

-p.s. there are some helpful links at the end of the posting 'Psychopaths,' if you want to dig a little about how nasty the folks who run things are.
+p.s. there are some helpful links at the end of the posting 'Psychopaths,' if you want to dig a little about how truly (beyond) nasty are the folks who run things.
 Bear in mind, I've learned this stuff over decades of activism.
 It takes a long time to put together all the insights & connections you start to see.
 Plus, we do get a lot of help in understanding things from other activists & truth-seekers.
 I get it that people don't really want to know how ugly it is - the way the folks in charge run roughshod over the rest of us.
 So just stay away from it, by all means, if you prefer.
-It isn't a pretty picture, I'm afraid...
+It's not a pretty picture, I'm afraid...